Hussein Khomeini

-Hojatoleslam Sayyid Hussein Khomeini (in سید حسین خمینی) (born 1959) is an Iranian scholar and reformist cleric.
+Hojat ol-eslam Sayyid Hussein Khomeini (سید حسین خمینی; born 1958–1959) is an Iranian scholar and reformist cleric.
 He is the grandson of Grand Ayatollah Ruhollah Khomeini, the son of Ruhollah's first son, Mostafa Khomeini, and his wife, Masoumeh Haeri Yazdi, daughter of Morteza Haeri Yazdi.

 Views

 Unlike his grandfather, Khomeini is a liberal secularist and an outspoken critic of the theocratic Islamist government in Iran.
 Khomeini has denounced the Iranian government as the "dictatorship of clerics".
 In 2003, he declared Iran's reformist movement "finished", questioned the theocratic principle of velayat-e faqih, and "called for a referendum to decide how the country should be governed in the future."
 He has also advocated for a nonclassical interpretation of Islamic law applied in the country.

 His mentor is thought to be Grand Ayatollah Hossein-Ali Montazeri.
-However, Montazeri was against invasion of Iraq and called for withdrawal of American troops from Iraq.
+However, Montazeri was against the invasion of Iraq and called for withdrawal of American troops from Iraq.
 In strong contrast to his grandfather's politics, Khomeini is a cleric who has spoken out against the Islamic Republic system.
 He is sympathetic to American neoconservatives, and has lectured at the American Enterprise Institute.